zgulde/cods/README.md

 - `autorenew`: setup letsencrypt certificates to automatically be renewed
 - `addkey`: add an authorized ssh key to the server for your account
 - `adduser`: add an admin user account to the server
-- `tomcatlog`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`
+- `log:cat`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`
-- `followlog`: watch the contents of the tomcat log file in real-time (`tail -f`)
+- `log:tail`: watch the contents of the tomcat log file in real-time (`tail -f`)

 ### Site and Database Management Commands